vkoves/vkoves.github.io/_drafts/stop-climate-change-by-ditching-natural-gas.md

 total.
 And keep in mind this emissions estimate doesn't account for natural gas leaks or other factors, so the true emissions are likely even higher.

-## So Why Should I Care About 5% Of US Emissions?
+{% include linkedHeading.html heading="So Why Should I Care About 5% Of US Emissions?" level=2 %}

 That 5.4% figure might leave you wondering - why should you care, and why did I write an article about this?
 There's one big reason - electrifying your home